 Of course, the racial significance of her win is not lost on Manuel.
 As one of the few black swimmers, she admitted that the focus on her skin color and heritage is something she has "definitely struggled with a lot," according to USA Today — but that it isn't the only thing that defines her.
 Manuel said,

+Coming into the race I tried to take weight of the black community off my shoulders.
 It’s something I carry with me.
-I want to be an inspiration, but I would like there to be a day when it is not ‘Simone the black swimmer.’— Cool Breeze (@Maine_Char) August 12, 2016
+I want to be an inspiration, but I would like there to be a day when it is not ‘Simone the black swimmer.’

 There's no doubt that what Manuel achieved Thursday in Rio was a profound accomplishment in so many ways.
 And it's also clear that today, as she celebrates her win and the hard work and dedication that brought her to it, the entire country is proudly celebrating right along with her — just as they should.